bartekfr/Tabs/README.md

 * type: animation effect [slide, fade, ajax]
 * ajaxContainer: CSS selector defining the part of loaded resource that will be inserted into the tab content section (if "type" option is set to "ajax")

-**Required libs**: jQuery, Modernizr with CSS Transition and prefixed modules
+**Required libs**: jQuery, jQuery UI 1.8 with Widget module, Modernizr with CSS Transition and prefixed modules